DionDune/Pixel-Game/README.md

      - A/D: Left/Right
      - W:
-        + If shifting, Fly
+        + If shifting, HIGH jump
-        + If not shifting, HIGH jump
+        + If not shifting, Fly
      - S:
-        + If shifting, Force place down
+        + If shifting, Force player down
      - Space:
         + If shifting, Medium jump
         + If not shifting, Small jump